#12. The difference between essential oils and extracts

 11. The Skin – Cretan Garden Blog

-#05.
+#2.
 Effect of olive oil on skin

 “Effect of olive oil on skin” is a chapter in the book: Olives and Olive Oil in Health and Disease Prevention, (pp.1125-1132).
+Parts of the abstract, published in ResearchGate in 2010, by Diana Badiu, Rafael Luque, and Rajkumar Rajendram:

 The popularity of cosmetics derived from natural sources is increasing.
 Such products are ecologically “ethical” and are effective and safe to use.

-Vitamin E is the main lipophilic antioxidant that inhibits peroxidation, especially if associated with “natural” moisturizers such as the lipids in olive oil and olive extract.
+Vitamin E is the main lipophilic antioxidant that inhibits peroxidation, especially if associated with “natural” moisturisers such as the lipids in olive oil and olive extract.
 Vegetable oils containing EFAs have proven to be of great use in the production of cosmetics as either active incipient or raw materials for the synthesis of novel compounds.
-EFAs are easily integrated into the skin’s hydro-lipid film and are nourishing, moisturizing, and protective.
+EFAs are easily integrated into the skin’s hydro-lipid film and are nourishing, moisturising, and protective.

 More scientific research: